Edward F. Harrington: Career

 The U.S. Attorney's Office was involved in the landmark Turkette case in which the U.S. Supreme Court in 1981 construed the term "enterprise" in the RICO statute to include illegal, as well as legal, enterprises.

 As U.S. Attorney, he served as a member of the United States Attorney General's Advisory Committee of United States Attorneys from 1977 to 1980, and coordinated the security arrangements for Pope John Paul II's visit to Boston in 1979.
 Harrington left the U.S. Attorney's Office in November 1981, and entered the private practice of law with Sheridan, Garrahan and Lander with offices in Framingham, Massachusetts, where he was engaged in trial practice.

-In 1983 and 1984, he was engaged in the "Barczak controversy" - the public debate over the State Attorney General's investigation of Governor King's Revenue Department during the 1982 gubernatorial primary campaign between former Governor Dukakis and Governor King.
-He believed Barczak's charge of "widespread corruption" in the Department to have been politically motivated and never established.
+In 1983 and 1984, he was engaged in the "Barczak controversy" − the public debate over the State Attorney General's investigation of Governor King's Revenue Department during the 1982 gubernatorial primary campaign between former Governor Michael Dukakis and Governor Edward J. King.
+He believed Barczak's charge of "widespread corruption" in the department to have been politically motivated and never established.
 The "Barczak affair" induced him to run for Attorney General in 1986.

 In 1986, he was the Republican Party's candidate for Attorney General of Massachusetts, but he lost in the general election to Democrat James Shannon, 55% to 45%.

 In 2002, Harrington testified for the defense in the federal RICO trial of FBI agent John J. Connolly, and again in 2008 in the Florida state murder trial of Connolly, who was convicted of second degree murder for assisting James "Whitey" Bulger.
 In both cases, Harrington's testimony related to Connolly's contribution to the decimation of the New England Mafia.

+Upon announcing his retirement in 2023, Judge Harrington wrote that "As a Judge, I had no agenda other than to try to resolve disputes justly and expeditiously under established principles of law."